Skip to main content

 A layout is the visual structure of a digital design - it is the way in which visual elements are arranged in a screen or a part of a screen.
 It defines how graphic elements (such as images, texts or buttons) are distributed in a digital area, thus creating a visual hierarchy and facilitating user navigation.

-To include the responsive versions, layouts are built under four different breakpoints, as follows:
+To include the responsive versions, layouts are built under four different breakpoints predefined for Veritran Studio, as follows:

-• Large (from 992px to 1200px): applicable to large screens or desktop devices
+• Large (screen resolution from 992px to 1200px): applicable to large screens or desktop devices;

-• Medium (from 769px to 991px): applicable to small screens like iPads and tablets
+• Medium (screen resolution from 769px to 991px): applicable to small screens like iPads and tablets; and